X Close Menu

 “Starting out as a Nurse who had no knowledge in eye treatments, all the staff were so friendly and supportive in helping me learn and develop.”

-Ana has always wanted a career in care, and before coming to UH Bristol she had a steady job working in a care home.
+Ana has always wanted a career in care, and before coming to UH Bristol and Weston she had a steady job working in a care home.
 However, with limited opportunities for progression, Ana began to feel that she had more to give.

 By applying to work in a hospital setting, Ana hoped she would be able to discover a role that would help her widen her knowledge and take on greater responsibilities for the people in her care.

-For Ana, a career at UH Bristol has been everything she hoped it would be.
+For Ana, a career at UH Bristol and Weston has been everything she hoped it would be.
 Since starting as a Nursing Assistant in 2016, Ana has been able to learn new skills through a mixture of training and on-the-job learning.
 She now feels proud to able to carry out small procedures such as taking bloods and ECGs, which she would never have been able to learn in a care home.

 Of course, Ana was nervous when she started – worried that her background in care would be too limited to transfer into such a clinical setting.
 But right from day one, all the staff were really helpful and friendly.
 There’s always someone willing to help when she has questions.